 Perhaps pick a day of an anniversary of one the elements of the pilgrimage route itself, e.g. a saint’s day attached to the destination, or, if less of a Christian pilgrimage, then a seasonal festival like Harvest or May Day.
 Also, if the group walking with you has a meaningful shared anniversary, then pick that day.
 We say ‘day’ because this guide is largely about guiding 1-day pilgrimages.
 Anything longer than a day requires accommodation, which adds complexity.
-Advice on organising accommodation on guided pilgrimage will be dealt with separately elsewhere.
+Advice on organising accommodation on guided pilgrimage can be accessed via our Sanctuary project.

 Other considerations are bank holiday weekends and national holidays.
-Choosing these ‘prime’ days may be a good idea, or may actually reduce your numbers.
+Choosing these ‘prime’ days may or may not be a good idea for different people.
 School holidays and half-terms are worth bearing in mind too.
 Sunday is a good day for pilgrimage, but cathedrals close earlier in general on Sundays, so be aware of opening hours and public transport schedules, and daylight hours too because arriving in the dark is not ideal.
 Fridays and Mondays are good for those who spend weekends with the family, or who want to tie in the pilgrimage with a weekend holiday.
 Saturday is good because it gives people a day to recover afterwards before work, but it is a ‘prime’ day.
 All days of the week have their different pros and cons.

 Who should I invite to my pilgrimage event?